tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 _The following instructions are for Google Chrome/Chromium ONLY.
 For other chromium-based browsers simply download [the latest .CRX file](https://github.com/dhowe/AdNauseam/releases/latest) and drag into your browser window._

 #### Manual Install in Developer Mode
-1. Download the most latest adnauseam.chromium.ZIP file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest)
+1. Download the most latest adnauseam.chromium.zip file from our [releases page](https://github.com/dhowe/AdNauseam/releases/latest) (make sure to download the CHROMIUM ZIP file)
 1. Extract the zip file to a folder somewhere that it can remain
 **Warning: Do not delete this folder after the install; Chrome will disable AdNauseam if this folder is not in the expected location**